 But because RAISING CLARITY influences everything I do, I could not help but think about why I don’t steal anymore.
-It’s not just because it’s not nice, and it’s not just because it’s not ethical.
+It’s not just because it’s not nice, or not ethical.
 It’s because it’s personally harmful to me.
-It’s selfish that I don’t steal!
-Stealing is unpeaceful money management!
+Stealing is unpeaceful money management.

 Stealing is a way to make sure you